auxoncorp/selfe-sys/libsel4-sys-gen/README.md

 will depend on the configuration flags set in that sel4.toml file, as they affect the headers in seL4 used as input to the binding generation.

+The goal here is to be able to track against changes to seL4 with as little manual effort as reasonable.

+Because these bindings are intended to be zero-overhead, the output is not particularly Rust-idiomatic.
+A notable no-cost ergonomics addition is that `seL4_Word` and `seL4_CPtr` have been defined to be the same as regular Rust `usize`.

 ## Building

 Default configuration is provided such that a regular `cargo build` will work